 At the federal level, the main taxes include income tax, corporate tax, value-added tax (VAT), capital gains tax, and inheritance tax.
 Each of these taxes funds public services and infrastructure.
 On a local level, property owners are subject to the IMI (Imposto Municipal sobre Imóveis), which is based on the value of their property.

 Portugal's tax year is from 1 January to 31 December, aligning with the calendar year.
-This structure ensures that taxpayers' tax obligations are clear and manageable.
+This structure ensures that taxpayers' tax obligations are clear and manageable, as the rules governing taxes in Portugal for expats depend heavily on your residency status and sources of income.

 If you are in Portugal for 183 or more days in a single calendar year, you will typically be considered a Portuguese tax resident.